-We suggest that before attempting any cylinder boring, that the operator clamp the machine over an open area and actuate the controls to become familiar with the operation of the machine.
+We suggest that before attempting any cylinder boring, the operator should actuate the controls to become familiar with the operation of the machine.
 Note all controls are illustrated on the spindle boring unit page and on the control plate attached to the front of the boring unit, itself.